ryan-thomas32/megr2157-portfolio/docs/assignments/A04/index.md

 | Neutral Axis | $c$ | 6 mm |
 | Maximum stress | $\sigma$ | 16.9 MPa |
 | Deflection | $\delta$ | 0.281 mm |

+After finding this, I decided to use 11.74mm for the general thickness, as it's the larger of the two and the safer option for design, and I  rounded it up to 12 mm to keep the dimensions easy to understand.

 ### Feature 2
 Feature two is a bit different from feature one, as it's the section of the mount that matches the wall.
 Still, I was able to repeat the same steps as feature one by creating F baby at the top of my.
 I also decided to show my cross-section, since I went a little different with my design and had two arms sticking out for my feature.
 I again listed all my knowns and unknowns, then symbolically and numerically calculated the thickness of my arms using stress and deflection, following all the calculations from this section.
 With those values, I'll be able to recreate my mount in CAD.